dvillaj/pandas-code-snippets/README.md

     - Transposing a Dataframe

 - Read and Writing data (`Read & Write` tag)
+    - Reading Financial data
+    - Reading Web Service data
+    - Reading and Writing data in a compatible format
-    - CSV
+    - Reading binay data
+    - Reading data from Excel
+    - Reading data from a Database
+    - Reading data from a Python Dictionary
+    - Reading data from a String
+    - Reading data from a Web Service
-    - JSON File
+    - Reading from a JSON File
-    - Excel
-    - HTML
+    - Reading from a Text File
-    - Web Services
+    - Reading from data a Web Page
-    - Python dictionary
+    - Writing Synthetic data
+    - Writing a binary format
+    - Writing data to Excel
+    - Writing data to a JSON File
-    - Relational Database
+    - Writing data to a Relational Database
-    - Fake Data
-    - Pickle
+    - Writing data to a Text File

 - Exploring a Dataframe (`Exploring Data` tag)
     - Compute pairwise correlation of a Dataframe